stephane-klein/gibbon-replay/README.md

 Go to [`app/`](app/), read the README.md and start *app* component.

 Next, go [`demosite/`](demosite/), read the README, start the *demosite*, browse in the site and return to *app* to watch the replays.

+You can also check out the playground in the [`/deployment-playground/`](./deployment-playground/) folder, which allows you to test *gibbon-replay* under the same conditions as on a production environment.